azdavis/millet/docs/diagnostics.md

 | `<wordinttxt>` | `word`, `int`, `string`, `char`         |
 | `<numtxt>`     | `word`, `real`, `int`, `string`, `char` |

-Millet will report type variables that haven't been "solved" yet with the syntax `?a`, `?b`, etc, which is, again, intentionally invalid SML syntax.
+It will report type variables that haven't been "solved" yet with the syntax `?a`, `?b`, etc.

 Unsolved equality type variables will begin with two `?`, rather like real SML type variables, which begin with two `'` when they are equality type variables.

+Unsolved record types that may have other fields, which often arise with usages of `#` selectors, will be reported as record types with an extra `...` row.

 If Millet encounters an invalid expression, like a variable that was undefined, it will report the type `_`.
-Although Millet is able to parse `_` as a type "hole" if written in code, this again is not valid SML syntax.

 ## 5007